Kitware/CMake/Help/command/install.rst

   is associated, such as "runtime" or "development".
 During component-specific installation only install rules associated with the given component name will be executed.
-During a full installation all components are installed.
+During a full installation all components are installed unless marked with EXCLUDE_FROM_ALL.
   If ``COMPONENT`` is not provided a default component "Unspecified" is created.
 The default component name may be controlled with the :variable:`CMAKE_INSTALL_DEFAULT_COMPONENT_NAME` variable.

 ``RENAME``